 As there is no legal requirement to remove ACM (aluminium composite material) cladding from buildings under an 18-metre height limit, a human element also comes into play.
 Working at height with highly combustible material adds extra risk, eliminating a significant amount of time to evacuate a building should a fire begin to take hold.

-Ignition of cladding can potentially take place due to something as small as a hot spark landing on a combustible material.
+Ignition of cladding can potentially take place due to something as small as a hot spark landing on combustible material.
 In the construction industry, this is a factor that always comes into play when working with cladding.
 With the ignition of cladding occurring easily, risks must be managed properly to ensure the safety and efficiency of the removal job.

-Managing The Risks Involved
+Managing the Risks Involved with Cladding Removal

-• Sources of ignition
+Sources of ignition

 When dealing with a highly combustible material like cladding composites, ignition sources should be eliminated from the site as much as possible.
 This is not restricted to work equipment and extends to establishing non-smoking sites when cladding is removed.
 Designated smoking areas for workers are established in these jobs.